Resource

-Resource refers to all the materials available in our environment which are technologically accessible, economically feasible and culturally sustainable and help us to satisfy our needs and wants.
-Resources can broadly be classified upon their availability — they are classified into renewable and non-renewable resources.
-They can also be classified as actual and potential on the basis of the level of development and use, on the basis of origin they can be classified as biotic and abiotic, and on the basis of their distribution, as ubiquitous and localised (private, community-owned, national and international resources).
-An item becomes a resource with time and developing technology.
+Resources are all the materials available in our environment which are technologically accessible, economically feasible and culturally sustainable and help to satisfy needs and wants.
+There are many types of resources, which can broadly be classified according various parameters, such as their availability as renewable or non-renewable resources or national and international resources.
+An item may become a resource with technology.
 The benefits of resource utilization may include increased wealth, proper functioning of a system, or enhanced well-being.
-From a human perspective, a natural resource is anything obtained from the environment to satisfy human needs and wants.
-From a broader biological or ecological perspective, a resource satisfies the needs of a living organism (see biological resource).
+From a human perspective, a regular resource is anything to satisfy human needs and wants.

 The concept of resources has been developed across many established areas of work, in economics, biology and ecology, computer science, management, and human resources for example - linked to the concepts of competition, sustainability, conservation, and stewardship.
 In application within human society, commercial or non-commercial factors require resource allocation through resource management.